Citation, DOI & article data

 - pleural effusion is rare 11

-The primary findings on CT in adults have been reported 2,3:
+The primary findings on CT chest in adults are 2,3,16:

 - ground-glass opacities (GGO)

-- crazy paving appearance (GGOs and inter-/intra-lobular septal thickening)
+- crazy paving appearance (GGOs with septal thickening)

 - air space consolidation